HackBI/HackBI4-App-Inventor-Workshop-HS/README.md

 1. http://www.appinventor.org/book2	App Inventor 2’s free online book that walks you through exercises.
 This book teaches you a wide variety of skills that will allow you to create engaging phone applications.
 2. http://appinventor.mit.edu/explore/ai2/tutorials.
 This links to MIT App Inventor's list of tutorials for more exercises.
 3. http://appinventor.mit.edu/explore/app-building-guides.
 This links to a collection of pre-made apps that are not completely finished.
 These pre-made apps provide step-by-step guides on how to finish creating them.

+## Final App
+To see what the app looks like once you've correctly done all the challenges, see the .aia file in this repository.